Down under the Sydney sun

 "Once you leave Australia, Australia ceases to be.
 What a strange, sad thought that is.
 I can understand it, of course.
 Australia is mostly empty and a long way away.
 Its population is small and its role in the world consequently peripheral...It is stable and peaceful and good.
 It doesn't need watching, and so we don't.
 But I will tell you this: this loss is entirely ours.
 You see, Australia is an interesting place.
 It truly is."

-Besides being a lover of all things summertime, I think the real reason why I felt so immediately at home in Sydney is because it's a perfect mix of familiar and foreign.
-Australia is probably the country most comparable to the US in terms of culture, but has just enough British influence to remind you that you're on a different continent.
+Besides being a lover of all things summertime, I think the reason I felt so immediately at home in Sydney is because of it's a perfect mix of familiar and foreign.
+Australia is probably the country most comparable to the U.S. in terms of culture, but has just enough British influence to remind you that you're on a different continent.

 I visited Sydney at the peak of its tourism season, when tens of thousands of foreigners flock to the city to be one of the first in the world to celebrate the new year.
-An estimated 1.4 million people gathered to watch the fireworks around the harbour.
-And afterward I could see why: it was spectacular.
+An estimated 1.4 million people gathered to watch the fireworks around the harbor.
+Aafterward I could see why: it was spectacular.

-After a week, I left Sydney sunburned and yearning for more.
+One week later, I left Sydney sunburned and yearning for more.
 Here was this massive continent that took hours and hours to get to, and I was leaving after only visiting one city.
-It's as if you went to the US and only visited NYC.
+It's as if you went to the U.S. and only visited NYC.
 Oh well, now with six out of seven continents crossed off my bucket list, one day I'll return to this lovely place and discover more of what the Land Down Under has to offer.